 Need a way to better target your ideal audience?
 Want to know more information about the age, gender, and interests of your website visitors?

-To know more about your visitors and to better target your audience, you need to collect the demographics and interests data of your website visitors.
+To know more about your current visitors, and to better target your ideal audience, you’ll need to collect the demographics and interests data for your website visitors.

-In this article, let’s see how to collect WordPress visitor demographics with Google Analytics.
+In this article, we’ll share how to collect WordPress visitor demographics with Google Analytics.

 Why Collect Demographics and Interests Data?

-Collecting the demographics and interests data let you understand more details about your visitors, so you can deliver content or create products addressing their needs.
+Collecting demographics and interests data lets you know more details about your visitors so you can deliver content, or create products, addressing their needs.

-Drilling into the demographics and interest report let you identify who your high-value customers are.
-Once you identified your high-value user group, you can target that group for marketing and remarketing campaigns for more conversions and ROI (return on investment).
+Drilling into the demographics and interests report lets you identify who your high-value customers are.
+Once you’ve identified your high-value user group, you can target that group for marketing and remarketing campaigns for more conversions and ROI (return on investment).

-Let’s take a look at two different examples and how collecting demographics and interests report can help you.
+Let’s take a look at 2 different examples of how collecting demographics and interests reports can help you:

-If you own an eCommerce shop, collecting demographics and interests report helps you to identify user groups with the highest eCommerce conversion rate or revenue.
+If you own an eCommerce shop, collecting a demographics and interests report helps you to identify user groups with the highest eCommerce conversion rates or revenue.
 For example, you can identify the age group, gender, and interests of your high-value users.
-Then you can run Facebook ad campaign and target that specific group to boost conversions and ROI.
+Then, you can run a Facebook ad campaign and target that specific group to boost conversions and ROI.

 Example #2: Publisher

 If you’re a publisher, you can determine the user groups with the highest engagement.
-This way you get to know what content interests the most to that group.
-It also gives you hints on future content ideas, so you can deliver more content for that specific group, which likely drive more revenue and engagement.
+That way, you’ll get to know which content interests that group the most.
+It also gives you hints for future content ideas so you can deliver more content for that specific group, which will likely drive more revenue and engagement.

-To get started with collecting the demographics and interests data, you need to make sure that tracking the data is enabled on your website.
+To start collecting the demographics and interests data, you’ll need to make sure that you’ve enabled tracking capabilities for that data on your website.

-The very first step is to Install MonsterInsights on your site.
+The very first step is to install MonsterInsights on your site.
 MonsterInsights is the best Google Analytics plugin for WordPress.
-It helps you quickly and easily set up Google Analytics on your site, so you don’t have to touch a single line of code for the basic setup and to collect any additional tracking data, like demographics data.
+It helps you quickly and easily set up Google Analytics on your site.
+You won’t have to touch a single line of code for the basic setup or to collect any additional tracking data, like demographics data.

-For a step by step guide, learn how to properly connect Google Analytics with MonsterInsights.
+For a step-by-step guide, read how to properly connect Google Analytics with MonsterInsights.

 Step 2: Collect WordPress Visitor Demographics and Interests Data

-Navigate to Insights » Settings in your WordPress dashboard.
-Then click on the Tracking tab at the top of the page, and click Demographics in the menu on the left.
+Navigate to Insights » Settings on your WordPress dashboard.
+Then, click on the Engagement tab at the top of the page.

-Now you can check the Enable Demographics and Interests Reports for Remarketing and Advertising option.
+Now you’ll see the Demographics section at the top of your Engagement settings.
+Check the Enable Demographics and Interests Reports for Remarketing and Advertising option.

 Step 3: Enable Demographics and Interest Reporting

-This will direct you to the Reporting tab of your account.
+This will direct you to the Reporting tab for your account.

 Next, click on Audience » Demographics » Overview from the menu on the left side of the page.
-From here, you can click the blue Enable button.
+From there, click the blue Enable button.